9aia/thal/pm/SUGGESTIONS.md

 - Add suggested characters in "New chat" drawer
 - Discover with filter by difficulty (basic, intermediate, advanced)
+- Add a "My Characters" link in Discover Characters

+### New chat view

+- Add new chat sidebar section item at the top

 ### Contact view